reapp/reapp-ui/README.md

 - webpack for bundling and development workflow
 - react-router to enable isomorphic rendering
 - react-style for smart style bundling
-- react-cursor for immutable data
+- Experiments with flux/immutable data

 ### Goal